-The standard diet used in New Zealand for burrow-nesting petrels and shearwaters is a blended puree of BrunswickTM sardines in soy oil (106 g tin with contents: sardines 89%, soy oil 10%, salt <1%), 50 ml water (pre-boiled >3 mins to ensure sterile), and Mazuri® Vita-zu seabird vitamin/mineral supplement (tablet Small 5M25; dose as advised).
+The standard diet used in New Zealand for burrow-nesting petrels and shearwaters is a blended puree of BrunswickTM sardines in soy oil (106 g tin with contents: sardines 89%, soy oil 10% - replaced with a more nutritionally appropriate fish oil, salt <1% -), 50 ml water (preboiled >3 mins to ensure sterile), and Mazuri® Vita-zu seabird vitamin/mineral supplement (tablet Small 5M25; dose as advised).
 It is designed to feed chicks for the last third of the rearing phase prior to fledging.
-Variations to the standard tinned sardine diet successfully used on New Zealand projects include: adding more water (e.g. Northern diving petrels); adding supplementary oils to provide additional energy and hydration (e.g. grey-faced petrels [Pterodroma macroptera gouldi]); and, replacing soy oil (from tinned sardines) with a more nutritionally appropriate fish oil (Gummer 2013).
+Variations to the standard tinned sardine diet successfully used on New Zealand projects include: adding more water (e.g. Northern diving petrels); and adding supplementary oils to provide additional energy and hydration (e.g. grey-faced petrels [Pterodroma macroptera gouldi]) (Gummer 2013).